 GoGetter, the first smart puzzle I invented was the result of a misunderstanding.
 I had started playing with the idea of using cats and mice in a board game when one of my colleagues from Smart, asked me why we didn't do a puzzle with pathways.
 The result was completely different from what she’d had in mind – a nice example of serendipity (one of my favorite words): sometimes, when you are looking for one thing you find something completely different.

 GoGetter is also the game that started SmartGames in 2001, although until 2007 is was just marketed under the brandname “GoGetter”.
 At that time we didn’t know yet, that it would be the first puzzle game of more than 80.
+It’s currently no longer in production, but you can find an overview of all SmartGames here that are equally good or better.

 THE FIRST SMARTGAME